The Getty

 Undoing a move

-If, in spite of all precautions, you mistakenly move the record(s) incorrectly and you notice this error immediately, you may click "undo move" from the menu.
-If time has passed before you have noticed the mistake or if you have done any other editing, the "undo move" will not work and you will have to correct the hierarchy manually.
-If you are uncertain how to do this, or have any doubt about the "undo move," consult with your supervisor before doing anything.
+If, in spite of all precautions, you mistakenly move the record(s) incorrectly and you notice this error immediately, you should be able to "Undo Move".
+If time has passed before you have noticed the mistake or if you have done any other editing, you will likely have to correct the hierarchy manually.

 2.3.3